 Wait, you can go camping at Disney World?

 Yup.
 Disney’s Fort Wilderness Campground wasn’t one of the opening day resorts, but it did open the following month.
-I’ve probably spent more nights camping at Disney World than any other campground.
+I’ve probably spent more nights camping at Disney World than anywhere else in the world.
 With 799 campsites and 409 cabins, it stretches for 740 acres.
-Guests can camp in tents, campers, and RVs or stay at the gorgeous little “log” cabins.
+Guests can camp in tents, campers, and RVs, or stay at the gorgeous little “log” cabins.
 Fort Wilderness is located along the shores of Bay Lake in the Magic Kingdom resort area.
-It used to be the site of Disney’s first water park (RIP, River Country), but it was permanently closed several years ago.
+It used to be the site of Disney’s first water park (RIP, River Country), but it was permanently closed several years ago – but don’t despair, the site is being turned into a brand new resort hotel, though there is no word yet on what, if any, impact that will have on Fort Wilderness.

 With two trading posts – one at the boat docks by the lake, and one centrally located in the campground – better dining options than any of the value resorts, and a pool with a waterslide (I’m still a little bitter that Disney waited until I was an adult to install the waterslide), you’ll have all the amenities you’ve come to expect from a Disney resort while feeling like you’re out in the country.
 I’ve lost count of the number of times I’ve stayed there, and every time I go back it feels like coming home.